 Conclusion

-There is a reason that Deb ( the Operations Director) calls this "our expensive hobby" , as it's taken all the money made from the sale of Big Apple Drink Company, along with the money that Charlie made as a Business Advisor to keep it afloat, we feel that we have an obligation that goes well beyond our own financial enrichment, to make the world a more sustainable place.
+There is a reason that Deb ( Our late Founder) called this "our expensive hobby" , as it's taken all the money made from the sale of Big Apple Drink Company, along with the money that Charlie made as a Business Advisor to keep it afloat, we feel that we have an obligation that goes well beyond our own financial enrichment, to make the world a more sustainable place.

 It is also a factor in why the two biggest firms in the world (both British) have sold to overseas competitors and why we are the last UK man standing in the plant based packaging market (this may change as new companies come and go in the UK).